DPI does three things: Tech Talent Development; Applied R&D; and Business Building.

 We are preparing promising and diverse Illinoisans to step into lucrative and resilient tech jobs.

-DPI is a place where companies, researchers, and students can access smart people, advanced equipment, and funding to turn their ideas into new products.
+DPI is a place where companies, researchers and students can access world-renowned talent, advanced equipment and funding to turn their ideas into products and services with the potential to change lives.

 Diversity, Equity & Inclusion are a core foundation of our programs — not an afterthought